la3lma/danspeech/docker/README.md

 insigths at all on how to fix this, please don't be shy: Reach out to me on rmz@telenordigital.com or call me on +47 47900184.

-How to reproduce:
+#How to reproduce:

+## Build container

-1. Run ./build-container.sh.
+Run ./build-container.sh.
 My build will obviously start from cached results, but the error consistently happens on the "cmake ../" step when building warp-ctc:

        rmz@loke:~/git/danspeech/docker$ ./build-container.sh